Logo VHM ABC

 antaracia maculoza cape york2

-The dotted python owes its name to the dot pattern that it has over its body.
-The dot pattern is dark brown and the body is light brown.
+The spotted python gets its name from the spotted pattern it has across its body.
+The spotted pattern is dark brown, and the body is light brown.
 The pattern runs from head to tail.

 Care